fmaguire/mag_sim_paper/manuscript.md

 GIs may also exist as multiple copies within a genome [@doi:10.1093/bib/bby042] leading to potential assembly difficulties and biases in the calculation of coverage statistics.

 Plasmids are circular or linear extrachromosomal self-replicating pieces of DNA with variable copy numbers and repetitive sequences [@doi:10.1038/s41559-016-0010; @doi:10.1128/AAC.00235-15].
-Similar to GIs, the sequence composition of plasmids are often markedly different from the genome with which they are associated [@doi:10.1093/bioinformatics/btq299; @doi:10.1093/molbev/msp281].
+Similar to GIs, the sequence composition and G+C content of plasmids are often markedly different from the genome with which they are associated [@doi:10.1093/bioinformatics/btq299; @doi:10.1093/molbev/msp281, @doi:10.1186/gb-2003-4-9-r57].
 Plasmids are also of high interest as a major source of the lateral dissemination of AMR genes throughout microbial ecosystems [@pmid:26603922; @doi:10.3389/fmicb.2016.00173].

 These varying composition and relative abundance features mean that GIs and plasmids pose significant challenges in MAG recovery.